Who We Are

 After graduating from NYU with a BFA in Cinema Studies, Aaron worked as an editor at MTV and in acquisitions at Sony Pictures Classics.
 In 2012, he founded his own production company, Baby Volcano Films, focusing on nonprofit projects.
 His company has a comprehensive list of clientele including the National Eating Disorders Association and the Horticultural Society of New York.
 Currently, he is a freelance commercial editor and VFX artist for ad agencies in NYC.
 His first feature-length film Boblo Boats: A Tale of Two Sisters, a hybrid documentary starring Motown legend Martha Reeves, is scheduled for release in 2020.

 An acclaimed Korean-Canadian filmmaker of humanitarian cinema, Wesley received his bachelor’s degree in film studies and theater at Chung-Ang University and PhD in film production at Dongguk University.
-Since then, he has directed and produced a number of features and shorts such as Yellow Wind (2016), TranSiam (2011), and Alive in Havana (2010), which have screened in numerous festivals all across the globe.
-Among his documentary work, Bira (2015), has received much media attention and critical acclaim as it captured unprecedented footage of daily life in North Korea.
+Since then, he has directed and produced a number of features and shorts such as Yellow Wind (2016), TranSiam (2011), and Alive in Havana (2010), which have screened in numerous film festivals all across the globe.
+Among his documentary work, Bira (2015), which screened at the DMZ International Documentary Film Festival, received much critical acclaim and media attention as it captured unprecedented footage of daily life in North Korea.
 Wesley is currently a professor in the journalism and visual communications department at Keimyung University in South Korea and regularly travels abroad in pursuit of his documentary work.

 As the first openly gay actor in the Korean entertainment industry, Hong is considered a prominent figure in the LGBTQ+ rights movement in South Korea.
 After facing public scorn and being blacklisted by the entertainment industry for coming out in 2000, Hong has since regained prominence as a television personality and successful restaurateur.
 In 2004, Hong was selected by Time magazine as one of Asia's heroes for his gay rights activism in South Korea.
 In 2020, Hong plans to run for district head of Korea's Yongsan district to become the first openly gay Korean in office.